Does Your Business Have A Digital Marketing Strategy?

 Step 2) Develop a blog calendar.
 Use your customer avatar to plan blog topics to engage your readers.

-Now let’s move on the most important part of your digital marketing strategy.
+Now let’s move on to the most important part of your digital marketing strategy.

 Part 5: The Hub of Your Digital Marketing Strategy